reinhardjs/reinhardjs/README.md

 - 💬 Ask me about Android Development
 -->

-- 🔭 I’m currently focusing on Software and Machine Learning Engineering
+- 🔭 I’m currently focusing on Software and ML Engineering
 - 🌱 and always learning on how to write a solid code

 Links: